Łomża Landscape Park: Features

 The Park lies within the Podlaskie Voivodeship: in Łomża County (covering Gmina Łomża, Gmina Piątnica, Gmina Wizna) and in Zambrów County (Gmina Rutki).

 The protected area of the park consists of unique landscape features such as pristine valleys and marshes with high aesthetic appeal.
-The total area under protection amounts to 19,664 ha, of which 7,353.5 ha lies within the actual park boundaries, and the 12,310.5 ha creates park's protective buffer zone (otulina).
+The total area under protection amounts to 19,664 ha, with 7,353.5 ha within the park itself and the remaining 12,310.5 ha forming its protective buffer zone (otulina).

 There are two nature reserves in the Park: Kalinowo and Wielki Dział.